 How to Choose a Domain Name

 Your domain is your brand’s home on the internet.
 Like choosing a business name or a logo, finding the right domain name creates a positive first impression with your target audience.
-That lays the foundation upon which you’ll establish customer trust, nurture relationships, and build loyalty to support your growing business.
+It lays the foundation upon which you’ll establish customer trust and build loyalty to support your growing business.

 Understanding the Importance of a Good Domain Name